jrosenth/SourceOne_POSH/README.md

 Description
 =========================================
-The SourceOne console (MMC) is the only supported way of configuring and managing a SourceOne implementation.
+The EMC SourceOne console (MMC) is the only supported way of configuring and managing a SourceOne implementation.
 This PowerShell module provides a means of scripting and automating SourceOne configuration and management functions without using the
-SourceOne console.
+SourceOne console application.

 The PowerShell module provides a wrapper around the same .NET and COM objects used by the MMC.